asreview/synergy-dataset/README.md

 We are welcoming contributions of all kinds.
 Some examples are:

 - Do you have an openly published systematic review dataset?
 Read about our ambition to develop [SYNERGY+ (SYNERGY Plus)](https://github.com/asreview/synergy-dataset/discussions/97), a much larger dataset with lots of new features.
-- Write an [example or tutorial](examples) on how to use SYNERGY and all of its hidden capebilities.
+- Write an [example or tutorial](examples) on how to use SYNERGY and all of its hidden capabilities.
 - Write integration to load SYNERGY into existing software like Spacy, Gensim, Tensorflow, Docker, Hugging Face.

 ## Contact